ausername8948/CrazyCoasters/README.md

 to be able to customize and code an idle game.

 ## User Stories!
+- [x] As a user, I want to be able to create multiple amusement parks.
-- As a user, I want to be able to **add a building** to my amusement park.
+- [x] As a user, I want to be able to **add a building** to my amusement park.
-- As a user, I want to increase the money I make by **upgrading buildings**.
+- [x] As a user, I want to increase the money I make by **upgrading buildings**.
-- As a user, I want to view my progress by having a "statistics" screen, **viewing my money and buildings**.
+- [x] As a user, I want to view my progress by having a "statistics" screen, **viewing my money and buildings**.
-- As a user, I want to be able to **sell buildings**.
+- [x] As a user, I want to be able to **sell buildings**.
-- As a user, I want to be able to **acquire achievements** for progress made in the game.
+- [ ] As a user, I want to be able to **acquire achievements** for progress made in the game.
-- As a user, I want to be able to save the current state of my game to file.
+- [x] As a user, I want to be able to save the current state of my game to file.
-- As a user, I want to be able to load the saved state of my game from file.
+- [x] As a user, I want to be able to load the saved state of my game from file.
+- [x] As a user, I want to be able to save and choose to load certain amusement parks.

 ## Instructions for Grader